evalops/provenance/README.md

 ## Telemetry Export

 - Each analysis generates an `analysis_metrics` event written to `data/timeseries_events.jsonl` by default.
-- Switch `PROVENANCE_TIMESERIES_BACKEND` to `bigquery` or `snowflake` and provide the project/dataset/table knobs to buffer events for warehouse loaders.
+- Switch `PROVENANCE_TIMESERIES_BACKEND` to `bigquery` or `snowflake` and provide the project/database/dataset/table knobs to buffer events for warehouse loaders.
 - Point the backend to `off` to disable exports entirely.
+- Install warehouse dependencies when needed: `uv sync --group warehouse` (installs `snowflake-connector-python`).
 - Event payloads include per-agent code volume, churn rates, complexity heuristics, and counts by finding category/severity.

 ## Dashboard